 Size and span

 Bigger structures cost more — but not just in material.
-Wider spans require larger beams and posts to stay within code, so a 20-foot-wide pergola is more than twice the cost of a 10-foot one.
-Most patio pergolas we build in Jacksonville fall in the 12-by-16 to 16-by-20 range.
+Wider spans require larger beams and posts to stay within Florida wind code, so a 20-foot-wide pergola is more than twice the cost of a 10-foot one.
+Most patio pergolas we build in Jacksonville fall in the 12'×16' to 16'×20' range.
+Anything over 20 feet in any direction usually moves into custom engineering and a higher post-and-beam profile.

 Attached vs. freestanding

 An attached pergola ledgers into your home and can use the house for one side of support, which sometimes reduces post count.
 A freestanding pergola needs a full set of footings and posts but gives you placement freedom — out by the pool, over a fire pit, or anywhere on the patio.
-Neither is automatically cheaper; it depends on the site.
+Attached pergolas are usually 10–20% cheaper at the same size, but ledger flashing has to be done right to avoid wall leaks during summer storms — which is why we run flashing kits and treat the home connection as a critical detail, not a shortcut.

 Florida wind-code engineering and footings

 This is the cost factor people forget.
-In Northeast Florida, a permanent pergola has to be engineered to the Florida Building Code's wind-load requirements, with sealed engineering drawings and properly sized, poured concrete footings.
-Homes east of the Intracoastal face stricter wind ratings.
-That engineering and footing work is real cost — and it's exactly what keeps the structure standing through storm season.
+In Northeast Florida, a permanent pergola has to be engineered to the Florida Building Code's wind-load requirements, with sealed engineering drawings and properly sized, poured concrete footings (typically 24"–36" deep depending on post size and wind exposure).
+Homes east of the Intracoastal — Jacksonville Beach, Atlantic Beach, Neptune Beach, Ponte Vedra Beach — face stricter wind ratings (often 130–150 mph design wind speed).
+That engineering and footing work is real cost: typically $1,500–$4,000 for engineering and another $200–$500 per footing depending on size.
+It's exactly what keeps the structure standing through storm season, and what separates a permitted pergola from an unpermitted "kit" that fails its first hurricane.

 Permanent pergolas require a permit in Duval and St. Johns counties.
-Permit fees, plan review, and inspections add a modest line item, and the timeline varies by jurisdiction.
-We handle permitting as part of the project so the structure is fully legal and inspected.
+Permit fees typically run $200–$500 for residential structures, with plan review windows of 2–4 weeks in most jurisdictions.
+Inspections (footing and final) add a few site visits during the build.
+We handle permitting as part of the project so the structure is fully legal and the post-storm insurance conversation never becomes a problem.

 Why Louvered and Motorized Pergolas Cost More